b-gonzalez/Fluent-VBA/README.md

 # Fluent-VBA
-Fluent VBA is a fluent unit testing framework for VBA.
+Fluent VBA is a fluent unit testing library for VBA.
 This project was inspired by [Fluent Assertions](https://fluentassertions.com/introduction) in C#.

-Fluent frameworks are intended to be read like natural language.
+Fluent APIs are intended to be read like natural language.
 So instead of having something like:

     Option Explicit